LinkAndreas/linkandreas.github.io/assets/articles/13_11_2022/article.md

 >    - /feature/SN-374324-Implement-Dark-Mode
 >    - /feature/navigation/SN-725342-Handle-In-App-Deeplink

 To ensure that commits on the `master` or `develop` branch are not affected, we exit early in case that the branch is mentioned in the list of excluded branches.
 Likewise, we also ensure that the original commit message does not contain the story number yet.
-When all previous conditions are met, the original commit message is prefixed with the story number by modifying the content of the the `COMMIT_EDITMSG_FILE`:
+When all previous conditions are met, the original commit message is prefixed with the story number by modifying the content of the `COMMIT_EDITMSG_FILE`:

 ```sh
 if [ -n "$BRANCH_NAME" ] &&  ! contained_in_list "$EXCLUDED_BRANCES" ", " "$BRANCH_NAME"; then